vrsbrazil/py-canary-bruteforce/README.md

-# py-canary-bruteforce
+# Canary Brute Force

-A very simple brute force canary bypass
+For a school project, a very simple canary bruteforce attack based on pwn.